moseswmwong/Celebrity-Identification-Neural-Network/README.md

 TBD

-# Residual Network - The Algoritm Used
+# Residual Network - The Algorithm Used

 TBD